 The municipality used current ratio to assess its ability to pay its short-term liabilities within its short-term assets.
 The determination of this ratio takes into account the possibility that the council can cede its receivables and inventories to settle its short-term liabilities.
 The norm of this ratio ranges from 1.5 to 2: 1.
-The current ratio has gone down in the last three financial year, from 1.37:1 in 2016/17 to 0.27:1 in 2018/19.
+The current ratio (CA/CL) is 0,37:1.
+However included in this calculation is retention of R 44 167 770 which is dependent on the future grant receipts and R 114 670 787 creditors at year-end.
+This retention does not have to be cash backed.
+The table below depicts current ratios over the period of three years (restated):